OpenWaterFoundation/owf-app-infomapper-ng/poudre-dashboard-ng/src/app/nav-bar/nav-dropdown/nav-dropdown-option/README.md

 # Dropdown Option Component #

 This component creates a dropdown item from the navigation bar that can link to a map component page within the angular application.
-In [`nav-dropdown.component.ts`](../nav-dropdown.component.ts) this component is called to create new dropdown options dynamically from data found in the map configuration file.+
+In [`nav-dropdown.component.ts`](../nav-dropdown.component.ts) this component is called to create new dropdown options dynamically from data found in the map configuration file.

 In this folder: